MrJoy/understanding/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Real World Usage

+Deply to Vercel.
+Open in Safari on your phone, and install to home screen.
+Voila!
+You're done!

+I suggest installing the Japanese IME on your phone, so you can switch to something locals will be familiar with when having them use your phone to respond.

 ## Keeping API Usage Down During Development

 In your `.env.local` file, add the following: